trystan2k/md-translator-reviewer/README.md

 ### Testing

-- **Jest**: The action utilizes Jest for testing, ensuring the reliability and accuracy of the codebase.
+- **Vitest**: The action utilizes Vitest for testing, ensuring the reliability and accuracy of the codebase.
 - **Code Coverage**: The action maintains a high code coverage percentage, guaranteeing comprehensive testing.

 ### Dependencies